adamfowleruk/mljs/planning.md

   - DONE BUG WAS AN ISSUE IN MLJS CONSTRAINT SETTINGS: Investigate why REST insists upon some elements having indexes in the JSON namespace as well as the one required (E.g. xhtml and h1)
  - DONE Test: Create MLJS Rest only (not Roxy hybrid) deployment project
  - DONE Docs: Publish mljsrest and mldbwebtest to internal demo server
- - Bug scanning/regression testing check
+ - DONE Bug scanning/regression testing check
-  - BUG Widgets: Default Search Renderer does not check for format="xml"!!!
+  - DONE BUG Widgets: Default Search Renderer does not check for format="xml"!!!
 Assumes JSON even when format is specified
-  - Widgets: searchresults add default renderer for documents containing triples (sem-triples parser)
+  - DONE Widgets: searchresults add default renderer for documents containing triples (sem-triples parser)

 Floating Targets
  - CSV Import improvements / testing